citadel-tech/coinswap/docs/maker-cli.md

 `maker-cli` is a straightforward command-line tool designed as an RPC client for `makerd`.
 It allows you to connect to the server, retrieve vital information, and manage various server operations efficiently.

-In this guide, we’ll walk you through how to use `maker-cli` to get the most out of your `makerd` setup.
+In this guide, we'll walk you through how to use `maker-cli` to get the most out of your `makerd` setup.
 Let's get started!

 > ### **Important Note**
 > `makerd` listens to RPC requests from `maker-cli` **only** when it is fully set up.
-This setup includes creating a new fidelity bond (if one doesn’t already exist) and completing other necessary configurations.
+This setup includes creating a new fidelity bond (if one doesn't already exist) and completing other necessary configurations.
 >
 > If `makerd` is not fully set up, `maker-cli` commands will not function.
 >
 > 👉 **Before starting this tutorial**, ensure your `makerd` setup is complete.
-> If you’re unsure how to set it up, check out our [Makerd Setup Guide](./makerd.md) first, and then return to this tutorial.
+> If you're unsure how to set it up, check out our [Makerd Setup Guide](./makerd.md) first, and then return to this tutorial.
 >

 ---